Do you know where your children are?: History

 WNEW-TV (channel 5) in New York City, along with WKBW-TV in Buffalo, New York, are two of the more notable stations to have utilized this announcement.
-WNEW-TV began using the phrase spoken by Mel Epstein, WNEW-TV's director of on-air promotions, in 1967 in response to the rising level of crime in the city; it is still used by the station—known as WNYW since 1986—on a nightly basis.
-During the COVID-19 Pandemic, the announcement was adjusted to encourage people to stay home during the pandemic with the phrase "Stay home.
+WNEW-TV began using the phrase spoken by Mel Epstein, WNEW-TV's director of on-air promotions, in 1967 in response to the rising level of crime in the city; it is still used by the station (known as WNYW since 1986) on a nightly basis.
+During the COVID-19 pandemic, the announcement was adjusted to encourage people to stay home during the pandemic with the phrase "Stay home.
 Stay safe.
 Stay strong.
-We’re all in this together."
+We're all in this together."

+Outside of the United States, it was used at the beginning of the 9pm news on the Nigerian Television Authority in the 1980s.

+In popular culture

 The PSA was featured on Time magazine's "Top 10 Public-Service Announcements" list.

 The PSA was often parodied.
-The line appeared in the Simpsons episode "Bart After Dark", upon which Homer Simpson responded to the television, "I told you last night — no!," and as the tagline for the 1999 film 200 Cigarettes.
+The line appeared in the Simpsons episode "Bart After Dark", upon which Homer Simpson responded to the television, "I told you last night – no!", and as the tagline for the 1984 film Repo Man, as well as the 1999 film 200 Cigarettes.
+In X-Men comics at the time, fictional ads paid for by anti-mutant villains would ask, "Do you know what your children are?"

-Michael Jackson's compilation album Xscape, posthumously released in 2014, includes a track titled "Do You Know Where Your Children Are", which was originally recorded in 1986 by Jackson during his "Bad" sessions, and was reworked between 2013 and 2014.
+Michael Jackson's compilation album Xscape, posthumously released in 2014, includes a track titled "Do You Know Where Your Children Are", which was originally recorded in 1986 by Jackson before his "Bad" sessions, and was reworked between 2013 and 2014.
 In it, Jackson narrates the events of an underage girl who undergoes child sexual abuse and neglect.